 Step 7: Start a build full-size product

-With a ready and successfully tested prototype, you can continue to develop the platform by adding all the basic functions which have all platforms, for example, real estate crowdfunding:
+With a ready and successfully tested prototype, you can continue to develop the platform by adding all the basic functions, for example:

 - Registration and authorization form;